About PATH Diagnostics

-For over 30 years we have advanced innovative diagnostic tools, partnered with users to design and deploy them, and built systems to sustain them.
+For more than 30 years, PATH has advanced innovative diagnostic tools, partnered with users to design and deploy them, and built systems to sustain them.

 Diagnostics are essential for advancing universal health coverage, addressing health emergencies, and promoting healthier populations.
 These critical tools guide clinical decision-making for patient care, reduce the use of prescription drugs, curb the spread of drug resistance, support disease surveillance programs, and raise early alerts of a potential pandemic disease.